sklivvz/z80/README.md

 # z80
-A csharp z80 emulator.
+A csharp emulator for the Zilog Z80 CPU.

 ## The project

-The project's goal is to write a Z80 emulator that works in real time.
+z80 a Z80 emulator that works in real time written in C#.

-At the moment, I'm working in parallel on:
+These are contained:

-* Z80 Emulator & step debugger
+* Z80 Emulator (`Z80`)
-* Z80 Assembler backend
+* Z80 Assembler backend (`Z80Asm`)
-* Zilog-based Z80 tests
+* Zilog-based Z80 tests (`z80.Tests`)

 The tests are a translation of the documentation, the assembler backend is needed to write tests and stay sane and the emulator is the whole point.

-The step debugger comes for free with it.
-Currently developed but still work in progress, see the "Status" section to see what's currently implemented.
+There's a very basic step debugger in the tests (`TestSystem`) which basically came for free with them.

 ## Usage example